Skip to main content

 How much do Graduate Consultants work?

-Writing Lab consultant positions are usually .50 FTE (20 hours total per week).
-Normally, consultants spend 18 hours a week tutoring in the Lab.
+OWL consultant positions are usually .50 FTE (20 hours total per week).
+Normally, consultants spend 18 hours a week tutoring in the OWL.
 The rest of the time is used for staff meetings and other work.
 Tutoring has a different rhythm than classroom teaching, but most consultants will tell you that it requires about the same amount of effort as classroom teaching.
-Writing Lab consultants also facilitate workshops, conduct conversation groups for multilingual students.
+OWL consultants also facilitate workshops, conduct conversation groups for multilingual students.

 How much specialized knowledge do I need to be a tutor, and is there mentoring available?

 We look for consultants with different kinds of knowledge and experience, and you will gain the rest of what you need to know on the job, through mentoring, regular staff meetings, and interacting with other Writing Lab staff.
-All new graduate consultants participate in a week-long orientation prior to the start of the semester, and they take English 502, a Writing Lab practicum course, throughout their first semester of tutoring.
+All new graduate consultants participate in a week-long orientation prior to the start of the semester, and they continue with on-the-job staff education throughout their time consulting in the OWL.
 In addition, they are observed and mentored as they go along.
 All consultants must attend mandatory staff meetings (schedules vary by semester), which provide additional mentoring opportunities through workshops and discussion.

 How are tutoring hours scheduled?